Social Media Metrics to Measure: What to Track and Why It Matters

 Social Media Metrics to Measure

 Tracking your social media performance isn’t just about keeping an eye on likes or followers.
 To get a full picture of what’s working (and what’s not), you need to look at different types of metrics that tell different parts of the story.
 Some focus on visibility, others on engagement, conversions, or customer loyalty.
-Below, we’ve broken it down into six metric categories to help you track the right numbers based on your goals whether it’s boosting awareness to improving ROI.
+Below, we’ve broken it down into six metric categories to help you track the right numbers based on your goals, whether it’s boosting awareness or improving ROI.

 1. Awareness Metrics

-Purpose: Measure brand visibility and audience growth.
+Purpose: To measure brand visibility and audience growth.

 Metrics to watch: